-When you arrive, please support your child to place their bag on their allocated hook in the foyer and their water bottle in the tub provided inside the Kindergarten room.

 The doors into the Kindergarten are accessed by keypad with a code for safety.
 All families will be advised of the code at the beginning of the year.

-We ask that you wait in the foyer until the teacher opens the door at the beginning and end of the sessions, unless otherwise instructed.
-At the end of the long sessions parents can access the playroom as needed to collect your child.
-As a courtesy, however, please try to let the staff know if you will be coming early.
+When you arrive, please support your child to place their bag on the allocated hook in the foyer.
+We ask that you wait in the foyer until teaching staff open the door at both beginning and end of the session (unless otherwise instructed).
+Staff support this practice by raising the door blind.
+When entering the Kindergarten room, please support your child to bring in their hat (during SunSmart season) and add their water bottle to the trolley before signing them in to session.

+In long sessions parents are welcome to access the Kindergarten room as needed for early collection.
+As a courtesy, however, please try to let the staff know if you will be arriving earlier than regular departure time.